Writing Workflows

 Section titled “IDE Setup”VS Code

-Section titled “VS Code”Install the Python extension and configure your interpreter to the venv with bifrost-sdk installed.
+Section titled “VS Code”Install the Python extension and configure your interpreter to the environment with the Bifrost SDK installed.
 The SDK provides full type hints.

 Self-Hosted Development